The Ultimate Guide To Guatemalan Coffee

 The town has an average temperature range from 64-75 degrees Fahrenheit, making it the perfect region to cultivate beans that produce less acidic and brighter flavors due to their exposure to limestone soil during growth.

-Fraijanes coffee’s aroma is intoxicating.
-It has a unique taste and flavor from volcanic ashes rich in potassium and minerals!
-In addition, the region experiences high altitude, which lends to full-bodied coffee beans with a rich flavor profile not found anywhere else on earth!
-There are usually cloudy mornings followed by drizzle occasionally unfortunately, it isn’t always sunny due to frequent rain at these heights.
+Fraijanes coffee variants have an intoxicating aroma.
+These coffee bean varieties are known for their unique taste and flavor from volcanic ashes rich in potassium and minerals!
+In addition, the region experiences high altitude, which lends to full-bodied coffee beans with a rich flavor profile not found anywhere else on Earth!
+There are usually cloudy mornings followed by drizzle occasionally.
+Unfortunately, it isn’t always sunny due to frequent rain at these heights.

-However, the soil quickly dries off after rainfall so that sun-drying could be done without any danger of molding or souring on this crop.
-The smell of fresh-brewed espresso can linger indefinitely if you don’t have time to drink it all immediately (it even smells good when reheated!)
+However, the soil quickly dries off after rainfall, so sun-drying could be done without any danger of molding or souring on this crop.
+The smell of fresh-brewed espresso can indefinitely linger if you don’t have time to drink it all immediately (it even smells good when reheated!)

 The coffee farmers welcome the early rainy season because it makes for a speedy harvest.
 To protect against unforeseen twists in weather, they adopt practices such as pre-drying their beans before heating them with solar heaters to preserve freshness during these short growing seasons.

 There are wide different varieties of coffee beans in Guatemala, but there is one that stands out.
-The Huehuetenango region provides high-quality coffee with hints of fruitiness and low bitterness.
+The Huehuetenango coffee growing region provides high-quality coffee with hints of fruitiness and low bitterness.

 Nestled in the mountains of Central America is Huehuetenango.
 Despite being at such a high altitude and close to higher mountain ranges, it remains warm all year round due to its Mexican atmosphere.
 The region’s only primary forest is in Xalbaxtón Reserve, where some of Central America’s oldest trees also reside!

-Solaicoffee.com can trace the flavor of Guatemalan coffee beans back to the country’s history.
-Traditionally, these beans were almost exclusively grown by small producers, but there has been significant growth in large plantations in recent years.
+Coffee enthusiasts can trace the flavor of Guatemalan coffee beans back to the country’s history.
+Traditionally, Nuevo Oriento coffee beans were almost exclusively grown by small producers, but there has been significant growth in large plantations in recent years.
 The most common types are pache, catuai, and bourbon.

-The Antigua region’s rich soil, provided by rain and volcanoes, makes for a volatile mix that yields great coffee.
-This is due to the fertile ground resulting from these natural rainfall and volcanic activity occurrences, creating an ideal environment for growing aromatic Arabica beans.
+The Antigua region’s rich soil, provided by rain and volcanoes, makes for a volatile mix that yields excellent coffee, and this is due to the fertile ground resulting from these natural rainfall and volcanic activity occurrences, creating an ideal environment for growing aromatic Arabica beans.

-The climate around this area also helps with production because it gives them warm days during the year-long harvest seasons and cool nights when they may need extra time before being harvested.
+The Guatemalan coffee growing region has an ideal climate which helps with production because it gives them warm days during the year-long harvest seasons and cool nights when they may need extra time before being harvested.